Saturday, January 31, 2015

 How can conceptual inquiry most fruitfully constellate or cohere qualitative research?—that is: to importantly bridge evidentiary research with cultivation of humanity?
 I asked this relative to Habermas, but the question belongs generally to philosophy—indeed, belongs to Habermas’s own sense of philosophy in higher education.

 The future of philosophy is at least service to cohering interdisciplinary studies, at best in a leading way—to my mind.

 Sunday, January 4, 2015

 So, a heuristic 3-fold is easily associable with the presence of two 2-fold actors.
 This “lateral” or horizontal 3-fold has no ontic overtones.
-A “vertical” one might: “a 3-fold ambiguity of ‘cognitivity’.”
+A “vertical” one might credibly be: “a 3-fold ambiguity of ‘cognitivity’.”